Tuesday, July 15, 2014 · by Tamara Aparton

 The charges stemmed from a Feb.
 3 confrontation in the Tenderloin that left Rubin’s 47-year-old acquaintance in critical condition.
 Rubin, who had left his jacket at the man’s Geary Street apartment, phoned him and asked him to bring the jacket downstairs, where Rubin was waiting on his bicycle.
 The man came down without the jacket, insisting that Rubin go upstairs, and the two began arguing.

 When Rubin attempted to ride away on his bicycle, the older man chased him, ranting and raving, Rubin testified.
 He caught up to Rubin at the corner of Larkin and Myrtle streets and proceeded to scream abuse while standing inches away.
 The man then slapped Rubin across the face.
+Keep in mind this wasnt filed as a case of personal injury, this it wasn’t claimed as such, to learn more where you can or can’t apply this personal injury law you should get informed by qualified sources and attorneys in this field.

 Rubin testified that he was frightened by the force of his acquaintance’s anger.
 When the older man slapped his face, Rubin struck back with an uppercut to the chin.
 In an effort to prevent his acquaintance from falling backward, he grabbed onto the man’s jacket, which ripped.
 The man fell back and struck his head on the street, fracturing his skull.
 Plainclothes police officers, who had witnessed Rubin grabbing at the man as he fell, arrested Rubin.
 The injured man was hospitalized and has since recovered, though he experiences lingering hearing problems.